Connect with others who understand.

 How Common Is Migraine?

-Across the globe, more than one billion people — over 10 percent of the population — live with migraine.
+Across the globe, more than 1 billion people — over 10 percent of the population — live with migraine.
 These facts help illustrate just how common this condition is:

 • Most people with migraine experience an average of two to four migraine attacks per month.